Convicted Killer, Fellow Ex-Con Charged With Gunning Down Paterson Man, Wounding Companion

 Winstead was captured in Virginia on Tuesday, Jan.
 10, and is being held pending extradition to New Jersey.

-Perhaps not coincidentally, Armfield was picked up the very next day, along with Stephanie French, 26, of Totowa, who authorities said tried to cover up his crimes.
+Perhaps not coincidentally, Armfield was picked up the very next day, along with Stephanie French, 26, of Totowa (in photos above), who authorities said tried to cover up his crimes.

 Armfield, it turns out, was on parole, having been released from state prison last May after what had been back-to-back stretches that totaled nearly 10 years.